paradisebunny/daffodil/characters.md

 ## Ability Scores
 Ability Scores are created by rolling 3d6 and assigning the results in the order below.

 __Strength__ – measuring physical power.
 Your STR modifier adjusts your hit bonus for melee attacks.
+For Fighters it also modifies their damage rolls.

 __Dexterity__ – measuring agility.
 Your DEX modifier adjusts your hit bonus for ranged attacks and it  adjusts your character’s AC.